 The best ways to help your dog relax will partially depend on what’s rattling him.
 Slow introductions to new situations, accompanying changes with lots of treats and praise and gradual schedule changes can all help.
 The more aware you are of what upsets your dog, the more you’ll be able to take steps to minimize that stress.

 You can also use CBD to support a sense of calmness in your dog.
 Using a CBD product like Zebra CBD Stress & Calming Chews can give your dog extra support during stressful situations.
-Our broad-spectrum soft chews have a calming effect on your dog’s nerves and promote relaxation and mood stability.
+Our broad-spectrum Hip and Joint Soft Chews for Dogs have a calming effect on your dog’s nerves and promote relaxation and mood stability.
 Thanks to their tasty beef flavor, they’re easy to feed to your dog.